victorhalla/seedup.controller/docs/index.md

 Water PH | Yes | - | -
 Water Level | Yes | - | -
 Bluetooth* | Yes | Yes | Yes

+The idea behind 3 shields is to facilitate from home use to professional use allowing more people to benefit from it.